ourlifeloop/marketing/src/cms/training-faqs/can-i-send-a-message-to-all-connections.md

 ---
-question: " Can I send a message to all Connections?"
+question: " Can I send a message to all connections?"
 answer: 'Yes.
 On the left hand side within the blue panel, click on the "Connections" Tab.
 Choose the "Announcements" tab on the top left-hand side of the screen.
 Select the community from the drop down on the beginning of the